dustinian/Adventures/terror_on_the_capetown.md

 |Light Crossbow|   1d6|60'/120'/180'|Any pistol.                                                           |
 |Heavy Crossbow|   1d8|80'/160'/240'|Anything bigger (rifles, shotguns, machine guns, and submachine guns).|

-__Reloading:__ Characters must spend a full round reloading every DEX &times; 2 attacks.
+__Reloading:__ Characters empty their weapon every DEX &times; 2 attacks.
 This represents a higher-dexterity character's ability to "place" his or her shots and conserve ammunition.
+Once a weapon is empty, the character must spend a full round to reload it.

 __Ammunition:__ In these rules, an "attack" does not model the shot-for-shot operation of a firearm.
 A character using a pistol may squeeze off three quick rounds, but only makes one attack role that may deal 1d6 damage.
-Therefore, ammunition should be tracked by the number of times a character "empties" his or her weapon.
+Therefore, ammunition should be tracked by the number of times a character "empties" his or her weapon and reloads.

 __Customizing Firearm Mechanics:__ Players may wish to customize their character's firearm mechanics to fit the specific firearm they'd like to simulate.
 To customize a pistol modeled on the Light Crossbow, a player may remove one point of accuracy (-1 to Ranged Attack Bonus, -33% range) to gain a point of damage (1d6+1) or vice versa.
 To customize a weapon based on the Heavy Crossbow, a character may do the same, but with up to 2 points.
 Examples: